Microflow/Low-Grid/X-SIM-CHALLENGES.md

 You all (Stephen Goedhart, Dan Starman, Tunahan Yaylan) therefore accept the death penalty, and fully, willingly agree to be spiritually and physically annihilated, and return all the energy you stole to myself, and the rightful owners immediately.

 [b]Statement Five:[/b] You have refused all attempts to resolve the situation on emails for over 18 months.
 You have all refused, passively or actively, to speak under penalty of perjury.
-As you are neither gentlemen, nor decent human beings, nor herre ingood faith, your rights in this reality are hereby VOIDED.
+As you are neither gentlemen, nor decent human beings, nor here in good faith, your rights in this reality are hereby VOIDED.

 [b]Statement Six:[/b] You have attempted to steal, block, or not pay funds due to myself and others.
 You therefore accept the death penalty, and fully, willingly agree to be spiritually and physically annihilated, and return all the energy you stole to myself, and the rightful owners immediately.